aicell-lab/ddls-course/content/post/embracing-ai-in-education/index.md

 - **Pacing and Complexity:** A few students felt that the course started slowly and then accelerated too quickly.
 We encourage students to actively engage with ChatGPT to adjust the pace according to their comfort level.
 - **Technical Challenges:** There were some challenges related to library/package mismatches in Google Colab, leading to troubleshooting efforts.
 These issues are part of the learning process, and students are encouraged to reach out for assistance when needed.
 - **Request for Advance Materials:** Some students expressed a desire to receive course materials for upcoming modules in advance.
 While we understand this request, we believe that following the structured progression of the course helps ensure a deeper understanding of the content.

+To address these questions, we have created a dedicated [Q&A page](https://ddls.aicell.io/course/ddls-2024/module-1/qa/) where you can find answers to common queries and concerns.
+We are committed to providing a seamless learning experience and welcome all feedback and suggestions.

 Overall, the feedback has been incredibly encouraging, and we are committed to refining the course to make it even more impactful.
 We are excited about the journey ahead and look forward to continuing this transformative experience together.